quinn0823/apple-siri-voice-navigation/README.preview.md

     cd apple-siri-voice-navigation
     python scripts/build.py
     ```
-1. The built standard mod will be in `build/standard`.
+1. The built standard mod will be located in `build/standard`.

 ## Usage